opencelium/opencelium/docs/usecases/manage_invokers.rst

 **You, as an admin, want to add an invoker in the OpenCelium.**

-To add an invoker directly to server, go to the root folder of the application and find there *src/main/resources/invoker* folder.
+To add an invoker directly to the server, go to the root folder of the application and find there *src/main/resources/invoker* folder.
 Paste the invoker file (*xml* format) and restart the project.

 There is also an option to add an invoker from UI.
 Go to *Admin/Invokers* page.
 There is a button *+ Add Invoker*.
 |image0| Press on it.
-Provide *Name*, *Description*, and *Hint*. *Hint* will be displayed and helpful, when you create
+Provide a *Name*, *Description*, and a *Hint*.
+The *Hint* will be displayed and helpful, when you create
 a *Connector*.

 |image1|

-Choose an Authentication Type.
+Choose an *Authentication Type*.
 Right now 4 types are available: *API key*, *Token*, *Basic* and *Endpoint* Authentication.

 |image2|